rgcyberpunk/mevbot-subway/README.md

 'But ser, there are open source bots that do the same'

 Yes, there indeed are.
 Mine was first, tho.
 And I still outperform them.
-Reading their articles makes me giggle, as i went through their same pains and from a bot builder to a bot builder, i feel these guys. <3
+Reading their articles makes me giggle, as I went through their same pains and from a bot builder to a bot builder, I feel these guys. <3

 'Wen increase aggressiveness ?'

-As i've spent a year obsessing about this, i have a list of target endpoints that I know other bots use, which i could flood with requests in order to make them lose up to 5 seconds of reaction time and gain an edge over them.
+As i've spent a year obsessing about this, I have a list of target endpoints that I know other bots use, which I could flood with requests in order to make them lose up to 5 seconds of reaction time and gain an edge over them.

 ..Personal journey in this